Why Should I Study Drama?

-It’s hard to get more prestigious than Julliard, and it is actually harder to get into the school than it is to get accepted into Harvard.
-Although many famous actors studied there, Robin Williams is possibly THE alumni to remember.
+It’s hard to get more prestigious than Juilliard, and it is actually harder to get into the school than it is to get accepted into Harvard.
+Although many famous actors studied there, Robin Williams is possibly THE alumnus to remember.

 Yale is no doubt one of the most famous drama schools.
 Not only is it a privilege to get accepted, it’s just as difficult to stay and train there!
 If you choose it (good luck), and get in (well done!), then forget about auditioning for 4 years...
 You won’t have the time or the energy.